material-components/material-components-ios/contributing/deprecation_policy.md

 ### Step 5: Determine a schedule for the API deletion

-Generally-speaking deprecations take a long time unless you take an active part in migrating clients.
+Generally speaking deprecations take a long time unless you take an active part in migrating clients.
 Calculate your estimates with this in mind.
 A rough guideline:

 - small changes can often be done in a month.
 - larger changes can be done in a quarter/three months.

 Adjust up or down based on the usage of the to-be-deprecated API and the complexity of the migration guide.

 Sanity check your estimate with a team member before moving on to the next step.

-Assuming that you’re looking at a one-month deprecation, then the schedule looks roughly like this:
+Assuming that you’re looking at a one-month deprecation, then the schedule looks roughly like
+this:

 1. *T minus 4 weeks*: Deprecation is announced but no breaking or behavior changes are introduced.
 1. *T minus 3 weeks*: Old code is marked as deprecated, generating warnings.

 A three-month deprecation is similar with more time for clients to adjust code: